BiodiversityLab/bioscann/README.md

     --threads 10
 ```

-If you don't want to wait for this download to finish (several hours), you can instead download the precompiled data for this tutorial from the [figshare-link](https://figshare.com/s/637de046184aaee0b599) accompanying the `bioscann` manuscript.
+To learn more about the api download of environmental features, check out the jupyter notebook in this repository [./download_geodata_api.ipynb](./download_geodata_api.ipynb).

+To explore the downloaded tiff files resulting from the command above, check out the notebook [./display_downloaded_tiff.ipynb](./display_downloaded_tiff.ipynb).

 ## Train model
 The next step is training the deep-learning model, which can be time-intensive depending on the size of the input data.
-For our southern boreal dataset this will likely take more than 1 day, but it can be spead up considerably when running on a machine that can utilize GPU resources (requires manual installation and GPU-mounting of the pytorch machine learning library, not covered in this tutorial).
-You can start training your model by running the command below, but we recommend to use one of our provided trained models (see supplementary data) for the following steps.
+For the entire southern boreal dataset this will likely take more than 1 day, but it can be spead up considerably when running on a machine that can utilize GPU resources (requires manual installation and GPU-mounting of the pytorch machine learning library, not covered in this tutorial).
+You can start training your model using the reduced input data provided in the `precompiled.zip` folder.
+However, since this model won't train very well on such little input data, we recommend to use one of our provided trained models (also found in `precompiled.zip`) for the following steps.

 **!
-Note !:** We are using the precompiled data ([figshare-link](https://figshare.com/s/637de046184aaee0b599)) as input here to make sure we have a sufficiently large training dataset.
-In case you want to use the data you generated in the previous step, change the input paths for `--dataset`, `--validation`, and `--test_dataset` accordingly.
+Note !:** We are using the reduced precompiled data ([figshare-link](https://figshare.com/s/637de046184aaee0b599)) as input here to speed up model training.
+In case you want to use your own compiled large dataset, change the input paths for `--dataset`, `--validation`, and `--test_dataset` accordingly.

 ```commandline
 python train_model.py \